 We launched an early beta of support for iOS error tracking a few months back and got a lot of good feedback from users.
 Since then we’ve invested a lot of time in making the clients better and are happy to announce that the clients are now stable and available.

 Sentry clients support iOS, tvOS1, macOS and watchOS1.
-We refer to those platforms with the “Cocoa” moniker on Sentry, with support for both Swift error tracking and Objective-C error tracking.
+We refer to those platforms with the Cocoa error monitoring moniker on Sentry, with support for both Swift error tracking and Objective-C error tracking.

 If you want to use Sentry for any of those platforms we recommend the updated